AbdulZaid/InstaTutor/README.md

 Why this project is acceptable?

-  * Will demonstrate my knowledge on technologies and languages that I like (Javascript)
+  * Will demonstrate my knowledge in technologies and languages that I learned
   * Will allow me to work with Cloud Database.
   * Will be full-stack project frontend/backend.
   * Technical difficulty is moderate (manageable.)